 Luckily for us, it seems that future developments are heading in that direction, such as the recently announced Microsoft Surface Hub 2, with a vast amount of features that aim on making video conferencing as flexible as you need it to be.

-Get in touch with a provider of video collaboration devices today, such as Kinly, and find out just how important they can be!
+Get in touch with a provider of video collaboration devices today and find out just how important they can be!